vzubarieva/My-recipe-book-capstone/README.md

 #### Friday , 11/04

-2:40 pm - 5.00 pm - Brainstorming and plan my research
+- 2:40 pm - 5.00 pm - Brainstorming and plan my research
-5:30 pm - 6.00 pm - watched video "How to Connect Firebase With React Application" 6:00 pm - 6.30 pm - created an account at firebase.google.com and create react app
+- 5:30 pm - 6.00 pm - watched video "How to Connect Firebase With React Application"
+- 6:00 pm - 6.30 pm - created an account at firebase.google.com and create react app
+- 6.30 pm - 7.15 pm - set up firebase connection and deployment